Blake-Madden/i18n-check/Example.md

 | ../samples/subset.cpp | 31 | 12 | "" | Trailing space(s) detected at end of line. | [trailingSpaces]
 | ../samples/subset.cpp | 57 | 69 | "subsetCriterion.m_columnName).ToUTF8());" | Trailing space(s) detected at end of line. | [trailingSpaces]
 | ../samples/subset.cpp | 80 | 123 | "                                                        wxString::Format(_(L"                                           )," | Line is 123 characters long. | [wideLines]

-Although the `verbose` option is primarily used for debugging `i18n-check`, it can also be useful for detecting tabs, trailing spaces, and other formatting issues in your code.
-(Note that formatting issues are only checked for in the code;
-comments are ignored.)